John1s/CatFlip/README.md

     /api/auth/logiout

-If you logged in using an external identity provider you will be redirect to loggout their also if the provider supports the end session endpoint.
+If you logged in using an external identity provider you will be redirect to loggout there also if the provider supports the end session endpoint.